Congratulations! Your promo code PROMOCODE will be automatically applied when you check out – enjoy.

 Extra-Large TVs – More people are choosing extra large screen TVs for a cinematic viewing experience at home.

-Four times the resolution of Full HD for stunning clarity and detail – viewed best on TVs that are 40” and above.
+Four times the resolution of Full HD for stunning clarity and detail – viewed best on TVs that are 55” and above.

 Ideally, you should sit around 1.5 times the TV screen size away for the best viewing experience.
 For a 50” TV you should therefore sit around 6.25’ away.
 Sitting closer to a TV could mean you do not experience as clearer picture quality.

 Smart TVs open you up to a world of on demand, streaming and much more, directly through your TV.
-Apps such as BBC iPlayer and ITV Hub help you to catch up on the week’s TV while Netflix and Amazon Prime provide a new source of entertainment.
+Apps such as BBC iPlayer and ITV Hub help you to catch up on the week’s TV while Netflix and Amazon Video provide a new source of entertainment.
 They don’t just provide TV services either, you can browse the web, keep in touch with social media and more.
-All you need is a strong internet connection and you are good to go.
+All you need is your internet connection and you are good to go.
 Not all Smart TVs offer the same apps and services, so it is important to check the apps you want are available before buying.